Thermostat – Its Types and Which Suits You Better

 2) Low voltage thermostat

-This low voltage thermostat is a directly wired controller, which can control any type of systems such as heat pumps, boilers, air conditioning, furnaces, or radiant heat.
-This type of thermostat uses a transformer to reduce the voltage to around 12 to 24 volts and requires a small battery.
+This low-voltage thermostat is a directly wired controller that can control any type of system, such as heat pumps, boilers, air conditioning, furnaces, or radiant heat.
+It uses a transformer to reduce the voltage to around 12 to 24 volts and requires a small battery.
 This battery allows the thermostat to recharge and use mainline power when required.

 What are the types of thermostats concerning features?